 The purpose of the hall is to:

 - Recognise the contributions of those who have had a significant impact on the evolution, development and perpetuation of New Zealand music by inducting them into the Hall of Fame; and

 - Establish, maintain and develop a forum for the ongoing celebration and recognition of inductees and New Zealand music.

 HALL OF FAME TRUST

 The Hall is governed by the New Zealand Music Hall of Fame Trust.

 - Anthony Healey, Head of NZ Operations for APRA AMCOS NZ

-- Damian Vaughan, Chief Executive Officer for Recorded Music NZ
+- Jo Oliver, Chief Executive Officer for Recorded Music NZ